 Jackson’s newly built modern hospital opened its doors to patients in 1918, with a 100-bed capacity.
 In 1975, the hospital merged in ownership with Mercy Hospital, which had been operated by the Sisters of Mercy.
 Several years later, the two moved into one larger, more modern facility, which was completed in 1983.

-Today, Henry Ford Allegiance Health is comprised of a 391-bed hospital, a 20-bed hospice residence and a 64-bed specialty hospital for long-term acute care.
+Today, Henry Ford Allegiance Health is a 420-bed health system that complements traditional acute care services with primary and community-based care to support patients across the health continuum at every stage of life.
 With its network of primary care and specialty physicians, as well as a graduate medical education program, Henry Ford Allegiance Health has widely expanded local access to a range of services the growing patient population desires and deserves.
 The Hospital earned designation as a Level II Trauma Center and has achieved Magnet recognition for nursing care.

 Henry Ford Allegiance Health is grateful for its heritage, proud of its history and excited for its future and all it will be able to provide its patients in the years to come.